 The water caloric test: As you recline, your doctor will inject a stream of cool or warm water in one ear, then the other.
 (Air is sometimes used.)
 If you’re not affected by vertigo, your eyes should jerk reflexively.

 Your doctor may not do every test.
-If you have neck or back problems, she may suggest something else.
+If you have neck or back problems, they may suggest something else.

 What Do the Results Mean?